Y-Shcheholskyy/graalpy.github.io/docs/graalpy/guides/GraalPy.md

 ---
 layout: docs-layout
-title: GraalPy Getting Started
+title: GraalPy for Python Developers
 permalink: /graalpy/
 toc: true
 ---

-# Getting Started with GraalPy
+# GraalPy for Python Developers

 GraalPy provides a Python 3.x compliant runtime.
 A primary goal is to support PyTorch, SciPy, and their constituent libraries, as well as to work with other data science and machine learning libraries from the rich Python ecosystem.
 GraalPy is distributed as an ahead-of-time compiled native executable, compact in size.